m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 <h1 align="center">Building and Configuring a Phishing Server on a VPS locally</h1>

-**This Blog details the practical aspect of setting up a SMTP phishing server (Ex: gophish, MS Exchange Server etc), configuring a dekstop client and setup security related checks such as SPF,DKIM,DMARC to bypass modern MTA spam filters from scratch.
+**This Blog details the practical aspect of setting up a SMTP phishing server with a client (Ex: gophish, MS Exchange Server etc), configuring a dekstop client and setup security related checks such as SPF,DKIM,DMARC to bypass modern MTA spam filters from scratch.
 Refer the [Starting_Point section here](Starting_Point.md) to gain a brief understanding of MTA filter bypasses before setting up the server.**

 __For this blog I've used the following and would recommend something similar__
 * `Ubuntu 20.04LTS` as my distro.
 * `Gmail` as the testing mail service.
 * `Namecheap` as my domain hosting provider.
 * `Thunderbird` as my desktop client for testing.
-* `GoPhish/MS Outlook` as my phish client.
+* `GoPhish/MS Outlook` as my SMTP server client to use the SMTP server.
 * Disabled any firewall rules against ports `25,587,80,443,465,143,993,110,995`.